 So, there are two items I think will give lots of value to your pup in the winter at this age:

 .
 At least 2 jumpers – fleece is practical, warm and durable.
 If you haven’t already invested in ones that are designed with your whippet’s shape in mind, now is the time.
 Take advantage of our multi buy discounts - 10% off for 2 and 15% for 3 or more – during the winter you will have mud to contend with so having a jumper that washes well is essential.
 Other jumper styles to consider are the Cosee and the Pet-Shirt

 .
 Now is the time to invest in a decent coat.
 Maybe you have been eyeing up that wax coat – but be aware, they are not washable.
 If you have a clean pup who can be trusted not to get dirty this is a good choice.
-Otherwise, I suggest a coat like our Cantebury – half jumper, half coat, fleece lined, so easy to put on and warm to wear.
+Otherwise, I suggest a coat like our Canterbury – half jumper, half coat, fleece lined, so easy to put on and warm to wear.